Perfect Day / Albert Camus

 The weather was Mediterranean – turquoise sea, cloudless deep blue sky, intense heat on the face.
 It reminded me of Cannes in the late spring.
 God, how fantastic!

-We lunched at the Neptune, the best fish and chip restaurant in Hastings.
+Lunched at the Neptune, the best fish and chip restaurant in Hastings.
 The food is always superb and the service divine.
-The Chinese waitress even refilled Marina's strawberry milkshake gratis when she finished it quickly.

-After lunch we walked past the tall, black fishermen's huts and the whitewashed yacht club onto the rocky shore.
-The sun was clearly going to people's heads.
-As Marina and I neared one young couple, I could see undergarments rapidly being pulled back on.
+After lunch I walked past the tall, black fishermen's huts and the whitewashed yacht club onto the rocky shore.

-We got home at around six and immediately went out again to the supermarket, buying salad, gravadlax, sausages, cheese, and bottled beer.
-Made a mega-salad, which was rather tasty, with plenty left over for Francesca and Chloe.
+I got home at around six and immediately went out again to the supermarket, buying salad, gravadlax, sausages, cheese, and bottled beer.
+Made a mega-salad, which was rather tasty, with plenty left over .

-Then, another excellent episode of Dr Who – starring The Devil - and darling Marina went to bed.
-I love taking her out for the day.
+Then, another excellent episode of Dr Who – starring The Devil.

 As I sip my second Grolsch and see the sun gently go down over our Sussex garden, I cannot help but reflect it has been the Perfect Day.